LezWatch/LezWatch/_writing/characters.md

 ### Death

 If they're dead, pick the real life (not in show universe), date.
 Generally it will be the episode airdate unless they died off camera.
-In that case, pick either the episode date where it's stated they're dead _or_ if you can figure out which ep they died in, use that.
+In that case, pick either the episode date where it's stated they're dead _or_ if you can figure out which episode they died in, use that.
 Good luck.

 ## Character Details